Tumor-microenvironment interactions; Implications for therapy

-It is becoming accepted that metastases functions as an ecosystem, where cancer cells co-operate with various factors of the microenvironment (stroma cells, extracellular matrix and soluble mediators) to assure the best conditions for tumor growth and survival.
-The complexity and plasticity within such cancer ecosystem, creates both challenges and new opportunities for anti-metastatic therapy.
+It has become accepted that tumors function as an ecosystem, where cancer cells co-operate with various factors of the microenvironment (stroma cells, extracellular matrix and soluble mediators) to assure disease progression and treatment resistance.

 The project group of Lina Prasmickaite focuses on understanding how cancer cells exploit the microenvironment factors to promote therapeutic resistance in malignant melanoma and breast cancer.
 We aim to uncover biological mechanisms involved in such interaction, and thereby, reveal candidate targets for therapeutic intervention with the overall goal to overcome resistance.

 1) Phenotypic plasticity in breast cancer and melanoma

 We have demonstrated previously that melanoma cells, being in contact with fibroblasts, lose sensitivity to conventional therapy with MAPK pathway inhibitors, but gain sensitivity to PI3K/mTOR inhibitors (Seip et al., Oncotarget 2017, Cancer Letters 2018).
 This effect was associated with fibroblast-induced phenotypic switch in melanoma, which acquired the mesenchymal-like phenotype.
 Currently, we are investigating whether a similar stroma-facilitated phenotypic plasticity could be involved in chemoresistance in breast cancer.
 With this in mind, we aim to identify phenotype-specific therapeutic vulnerabilities and design phenotype-directed combination therapies to improve the treatment of resistant tumors.
 These studies constitute a part of the TheraMetBC project.

 2) Tumor-macrophage communication.